Events | FLAP Holds Four Major Events per Year

 Every summer FLAP conducts this training provided by FLAP staff members and other nonprofit organizations with extensive experience in the area, to FLAP Interns and volunteers.
 The training is usually the last week of May, for one day from 9:30 am to 5:30 pm.
 Some of the topics are: Workers Compensation, Field Sanitation and Worker Protection Standard, Illinois Migrant Education Program, U visas for workers, and Practical tips for outreach in the field.

-FLAP Board of Directors Dinner with the workers
+FLAP Board of Directors in the field with the workers

-In fall each year, the FLAP Board of Directors travel to the Suburbs to have dinner with FLAP's clients.
+In fall each year, the FLAP Board of Directors travel to the Suburbs to have dinner and/or talk in person with FLAP's clients.
 This is an opportunity for the workers to explain their conditions at work and for FLAP Staff and Board of Directors to interact with the population we are seeking to help and educate about their rights at work.